idreesshaikh/Autonomous-Driving-in-Carla-using-Deep-Reinforcement-Learning/README.md

 * Install all the dependencies in the requirement file `pip install -r requirement.txt`

-* Download the Carla version 0.9.12 to be exact on windows.
+* Download the Carla version 0.9.12 on windows.
   Note: This code is only meant to work on windows' OS.

 * To run it use `python drivery.py` command.
 Don't forget to start the Carla server beforehand.